syrenly/syrenly/README.md

 - training-ground: not a real project, but a repo containing my notes and experiments while studying.
 Probably I will keep this private.
 - new repositories soon 😊

+## Assignment

+- weather-forecast: a demo application that uses OpenWeatherAPI to retrieve data about weather forecasts.
+Unit tests partially implemented.

 ## Personal interests

 - 🎲 GURPS: a set of RPG rules from GURPS system, to be used in couple with "The Silence of Hollowind" settings.